OpenEnergyPlatform/oep-client/README.md

 ## Notes on Data and Metadata

-Supported filetypes that the client can work with are are: xslx, csv, json.
+Supported filetypes that the client can work with are: xslx, csv, json.
 Your metadata must be a json file that complies with the [metadata specification of the OEP](https://github.com/OpenEnergyPlatform/metadata).

 ## Notes on Usage